 If you want to play Rust, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Rust has 12 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 10 accessibility features for Controls in Rust which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.